Zekun-Cai/DTP-Net/README.md

 # DTP-Net
-Predicting Citywide Crowd Transition Process: ANovel Challenge and A Deep Model
+Submission to ICDE: Predicting Citywide Crowd Transition Process: ANovel Challenge and A Deep Model